Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 Form a separate legal entity with limited liability

-Types of Entities
+Types of entities

-Applies to all types of businesses (sole proprietorships, partnerships, companies)
+All businesses (sole proprietorships, partnerships, companies)

-Applies only to companies (e.g., private limited companies)
+Companies only (e.g. private limited companies)

-Legal Status
+Legal status

 Business remains an individual or partnership